 Reaction to nearby infection (such as a cold or a throat infection)

 Certain bodywide (systemic) infections

 One or more neck lymph nodes often enlarge in response to an upper respiratory infection, throat infection, or dental infection.
-These nodes are soft, not tender, and typically return to normal shortly after the infection goes away.
+In such cases,the nodes are soft and usually not tender.
+They typically return to normal shortly after the infection goes away.

 A much less common but more serious cause of enlarged lymph nodes is

-A salivary gland under the jaw ( submandibular gland Salivary gland swelling Salivary glands produce saliva, which moistens food to make it easy to swallow and contains enzymes (proteins) to help break down food so it is easier to digest.
-Salivary glands can malfunction... read more ) can enlarge if it is blocked by a stone, becomes infected, or develops a cancer.
+A salivary gland under the jaw (submandibular gland Salivary gland swelling Salivary glands produce saliva, which moistens food to make it easy to swallow and contains enzymes (proteins) to help break down food so it is easier to digest.
+Salivary glands can malfunction... read more ) can enlarge if it is blocked by a stone or becomes infected or if cancer develops in it.

 The thyroid gland, which is in the middle of the neck just above the breastbone, can enlarge.
-The most common type of enlargement is goiter, which is noncancerous (benign).
-Cancers and thyroid inflammation (thyroiditis) are less common.
+The most common type of enlargement is goiter Simple Nontoxic Goiter Simple nontoxic goiter is noncancerous enlargement of the thyroid gland that does not involve over- or underproduction of thyroid hormones.
+Noncancerous thyroid enlargement can occur because... read more , which is noncancerous (benign).
+Thyroid cancer and thyroid inflammation (thyroiditis) are less common.

 The following information can help people decide whether a doctor’s evaluation is needed and help them know what to expect during the evaluation.